Interview #20 Julia Bamberg: "Many employees welcome permanence more than change."

 AO: Absolutely agree with you!
 Companies that organize onboarding in advance get more results than those who do it already during the work of newbies.

-By the way, Julia, how does the onboarding of new employees go into your company?
+By the way, Julia, what kind of good examples do you see regarding the onboarding of new employees into companies?

-J: We have an onboarding event twice a year, where all new employees meet each other and get to know the most important departments.
-They are invited to a (now online) hall meeting to stay up to date and be involved from the beginning.
-Depending on the area new employees work in, they have a mentor on their side for the first weeks and we support the managers of the departments in having reviews with their new employees.
+J: One client has an onboarding event twice a year, where all new employees meet each other and get to know the most important departments.
+They are invited to an (online) hall meeting to stay up to date and be involved from the beginning.
+Depending on the area new employees work in, they have a mentor on their side for the first weeks and I sometimes then support the managers of the departments in having reviews with their new employees.

-AO: And what traditions your company has and what is your favorite one?
+AO: And what traditions do you see at the companies and what is your favorite one?

-J: Within the welcome week for the new students each semester there are many important people invited (from politics to climate activists) for podium discussions and speeches.
+J: At the university, I work for, there is a welcome week for the new students each semester.
+Many interesting people are invited (from politics to climate activists) for podium discussions and speeches.
 Employees are invited to join as well when they are interested in attending some of the speeches and discussions.
+I think that is always a great opportunity to feel the vibe of the University and also to feel a little bit like a student again ;)

 AO: Great opportunity!
 Julia, what is the most valuable professional development advice you have ever gotten?